gondek/jazz-catalogue/_posts/2016-01-13-birth-of-the-cool.md

 artist: milesdavis
 allmusic: http://www.allmusic.com/album/birth-of-the-cool-mw0000111184
 wikipedia: https://en.wikipedia.org/wiki/Birth_of_the_Cool
-quote: "I wanted the instruments to sound like human voices singing ... and they did."
+quote: "I wanted the instruments to sound like human voices singing... and they did."
 quote-source: "Miles Davis"
 ---

-A great collection of short, cool and gentle songs.
-It's excellent when I want to listen to something fun but also relaxing.
+A collection of short, cool and gentle songs recorded over the course of a year.
+It's excellent when I want to listen to something light-hearted and relaxing.